KTH/devops-course/contributions/executable-tutorial/jonasdad-whed/README.md

 ## Description

-This executable tutorial (enabled by KillerCode) helps any user understand the power of the Infrastructure as Code (IaC) tool Terraform.
-Through a series of hands-on exercises, the tutorial aims to guide the user in getting started with Terraform and building their first infrastructure resources in a controlled environment.
+This executable tutorial will guide the user through setting up Snort, an open-source intrusion detection system, and Splunk, a powerful platform used to aggregate Snort logs and alerts.
+The tutorial will utilize Terraform, to automate the deployment and configuration of both Snort and Splunk in a containerized environment.

 **Relevance**

 Terraform is one of the most widely used tools in modern DevOps that allows its users to build, modify and version your digital infrastructure in a safe and efficient manner.
-This enables a consistent workflow to manage the entire infrastructure e.g., computational resources, networks and storage.
-All of this is done through simple configuration files which ensures that resources can be managed as if it were to be software.
-Understanding Terraform equips the user with practical skills to automate infrastructure management.
+Integrating it with an IDS (Snort) and SIEM setup (Splunk) allows for quick deployment of network monitoring, showcasing the practical aspects of IaC.
+We don't see this as DevSecOps-related, but rather keeping it related to our masters programme.